MarvinXLII/BravelyCrowd/README.md

   columns labeled `Text Pntr` and `Label Pntr`.
 These columns need to be updated if you change any text, but don't worry!
 The tool will automatically update them for you!

+- You can label column headers in any spreadsheet you're reading or editing.
+These headers will be saved in the `romfs_packed/headers_XX` folder and will be used when unpacked in the future.
+Don't move or delete this folder.